-From picky teens to choosy toddlers to exacting adults, it’s hard not to love a creamy chicken dish with rice and cheese.
+From picky teens to choosy toddlers to exacting adults, it’s hard not to love a tender chicken dish with creamy rice and cheese.

 For a hands-free version of this recipe, check out my Crockpot Chicken and Rice.

-How to Make Chicken and Rice Casserole Recipe
+How to Make the Best Chicken and Rice Casserole

 - Instead of heavy cream, I made the chicken and rice casserole with milk and Greek yogurt.
 It tastes decadent!

 - It’s made entirely from scratch.
-If you’re looking for chicken and rice casserole that has cream of mushroom soup, cream of chicken soup, or cream of celery soup I’m afraid this isn’t it.
+If you’re looking for chicken and rice casserole with cream of mushroom soup, onion soup mix, cream of chicken soup, or cream of celery soup I’m afraid this isn’t it.
 Trust me, homemade is easy and SO much better.

 - It lays on the veggies.
-A bag of frozen mixed vegetables makes quick work of adding healthy servings.
+A bag of frozen mixed vegetables (which typically contains green beans, corn, peas, and carrots) makes quick work of adding healthy servings.

 - Chicken Breast.
 As far as lean protein goes, chicken is the ultimate crowd-pleaser.
 It works famously in casserole recipes like this one and is easy to prepare.
 I make a shredded chicken and rice casserole (see FAQ for cooking suggestions), but diced chicken, shredded store bought rotisserie chicken, boneless skinless chicken thighs, or even cooked ground chicken would work too.

-- Rice.
+- Cooked Rice.
+While you can put uncooked rice in a casserole, you do cook rice before putting it in this casserole.
 To boost this casserole’s nutrition content, I chose to use long grain brown rice (a brown and wild rice mixture will also work).
 Brown rice is a good source of fiber and magnesium.
 It’s slightly chewy texture and slightly nutty flavor make it extra tasty in this recipe too.